MicrosoftDocs/navdevitpro-content-pr/developer/methods/devenv-languageid-method-sessionsettings.md

 author: jswymer
 ---
 # LANGUAGEID Method
-Gets or sets the company in a SessionSettings object.
+Gets or sets the language ID property in a SessionSettings object.

 ## Syntax